911 Basics: Responding to a Heart Attack

 If you suspect someone is having a heart attack:

-are and that someone is having a heart attack.
-Don't hang up until you're told to
+that someone is having a heart attack.
+Don't hang up until you're told to do so.

-You should not drive, or let someone else who is having symptoms drive, to the hospital.
+Don't let someone who is having symptoms drive themselves to the hospital.
+If you

 While waiting for emergency help to arrive

 Make sure the door to your home is unlocked.